We Are… Penn State

 The late Penn State historian, Lou Prato, has written that the cheer dates to the first game of the 1976 football season vs. Stanford, and an oval plaque situated outside the stadium’s southwest corner (near the parking area) also confirms this as a tradition of 1970’s origin (see photo below).

-Penn State’s first “official” use of the “We Are… Penn State” slogan appears to be its use as the title for the 1978 football season highlights film narrated by the Nittany Lions voice of that era, Fran Fisher.
+Penn State’s first “official” use of the “We Are… Penn State” slogan appears to be its use as the title for the 1978 football season highlights film narrated by the Nittany Lions’ football voice of that era, Fran Fisher.

 But, what about the story revolving around the 1947 football team and the claim that Nittany Lion lineman Steve Suhey used the words “We are Penn State” when rallying the team to stand united in demanding that the Cotton Bowl accept Penn State’s two black players (Wally Triplett & Dennie Hoggard) or the white players would all refuse to play in that game?

-Well, Suhey is believed to have said something along the lines of “all of us go or none of us go” (the specific words are lost to history) to unite the team because every last one of them made the trip to Dallas and the bowl saw its first black players take the field on Jan.
+Well, Suhey is believed to have said something along the lines of “there will be no meetings… all of us go or none of us go” (the specific words are lost to history—and sometimes adjusted to fit a modern narrative) to unite the team because every last one of them made the trip to Texas and agreed to housing on a nearby military base due to ongoing segregation in the city of Dallas; and the bowl saw its first black players take the field on Jan.
 1, 1948.
-And Penn State halfback Wally Triplett (future Cotton Bowl Hall of Famer) scored what would be the tying touchdown in the 13-all battle with SMU.
+To its credit, SMU agreed to play the game.
+And Penn State halfback Wally Triplett (future Cotton Bowl Hall of Famer) scored what would be the tying touchdown in the 13-all battle with SMU on a 6-yard pass from Elwood Petchel in the 3rd quarter.
+Petchel faked a run and found Triplett wide open in the back left corner of the endzone (the kick for the point after touchdown by Ed Czekaj was “controversially” ruled no good).

-Somewhere along the way, news media (notably ESPN) picked up on the 1947 historical narrative version of “We Are”, and ran with it, as has Penn State itself, at times.
+Somewhere along the way, news media (notably ESPN—see at bottom) picked up on the 1947 historical narrative version of “We Are”, and ran with it, as has Penn State itself, at times.
 Even Wally Triplett referred to it in interviews in the 2000’s.
 It’s become a classic case of “don’t let the facts get in the way of a good story”.
-But the truth is, the 1947 version has no known basis in fact.
+But the truth is, the 1947 tale has no known basis in fact.

 What about “We are Marshall?”